enso-org/enso/doc/design/engine/engine-services.md

 > - If so, should this happen for 2.0?
 > - Are there any other operations needed from the IDE that would fall under
 >   this component?
+> - Should this component be the engine team's responsibility?
+It is only needed
+    in the cloud setting and has more to do with Cloud than the Language.

 ### Textual Diff Management
 The engine services need to support robust handling of textual diffs.
 This is